Glendale’s Unit 29 hosts a Fashion Show honoring women veterans and raising funds for nurses’ scholarships

 The Auxiliary provides learning opportunities and instructional resources for important things every good citizen should know, such as learning about the Constitution and flying the flag on patriotic holidays.
 They also fold pocket flags to send to our troops overseas and present flags to local schools and businesses.

 One Arizona unit partnered with a local printing company to donate 200 flags with the Pledge of Allegiance printed on them to local schools.
 Other units go into local schools to teach students about the American flag and how to fold it.
-Certificates of Appreciation are delivered businesses properly displaying the flag.
+Recently members of the Ira H Hayes Unit 84 in Sacaton, Arizona delivered Certificates of Appreciation to local residents properly displaying the flag.
 Units and Posts conduct open-to-public flag destruction ceremonies where participants are taught about flag etiquette.
 Many units promote and participate in the Americanism Essay Contest which is conducted in local school systems.
 We believe promoting a spirit of patriotism by teaching about it develops lifelong respect for what we hold dear – our country and her flag.

 The American Legion Auxiliary believes education is vital to democracy, and that investing time and money to educate our youth is literally an investment in America’s future.
 Our Education Program involves fostering learning for children in our own communities, with our main focus on the children of military and veterans.